jasumonga17/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting

-**Problem Statement** : The Air Passenger Traffic Forecasting Problem​: An airline company has the data on the number of passengers that have travelled with them on a particular route for the past few years.
-Using this data, they want to see if they can forecast the number of passengers for the next twelve months.
+**Problem Statement**: An airline company has data on the number of passengers that have traveled with them on a particular route for the past few years.
+Using this data, they want to see if they can **forecast the number of passengers for the next twelve months**.